 - 1 teaspoon vanilla

-How can I store these donuts?
+How can I store these gluten-free apple cider donuts?

 These apple cider donuts are best eaten day of (and or the next day).
 If you want you can freeze them, but, I still suggest consuming within the first 48 hours of baking them.
+If you do freeze them, I suggest a ziplock bag that is made to withstand the freezer or if you are keeping them on your counter then an airtight container.

-Looking for something similar?
+Looking for other recipes?

-Baked Apple Cider Donuts
+Gluten Free Apple Cider Donuts Recipe

 Ingredients